ubc-library-rc/digital-exhibits-survey/content/knightlab-cutomization.md

 At the very top left of your Storymap interface, there will be a button for "Options".

 <aside class="note">
-The interface provides an editing tab and a preview tab at the top-center of the screen, so you can switch between them as you edit to preview your edits and customizations. <strong>Keep in mind that you <u>cannot change the General Storymap settings while in the preview tab - you have to be in the editing tab</u> to click on the "Options" button.</strong>
+<strong>Can't click on the "Options" button?</strong> Check if you are on the "editing" tab or "preview" tab at the center-top of you Storymap interface.
+You have to be in the editing tab to click on the "Options" button.
 </aside>

 Clicking on the "Options" button will open a pop-up menu with two tabs.
 Below is what they each allow you to do.
 a) "Display" tab: customizing the look of the Storymap itself, rather than the individual slides and their contents, and
-b) "Share" tab: open the sharing options, which we will explore in [Sharing Customization](###Sharing-Customization)
+b) "Share" tab: open the sharing options, which we will explore in <a href="https://ubc-library-rc.github.io/digital-exhibits-survey/content/knightlab-cutomization.html#sharing-customization">Sharing Customization</a>.

 ### Display Customization
 <strong>StoryMap Size</strong>